 You don’t need dozens of ingredients to make a delicious meal, and this cookbook proves just that.
-Five ingredients are all you need, which means prep time is super quick—perfect for those in a time crunch.
+With just five ingredients for each recipe, prep time is super quick—perfect for those who want to get food on the table fast.
 A useful introduction section reviews the basics of the Mediterranean diet and lifestyle, discusses storing and shopping tips, and contains a helpful pantry section to make sure you have what you need on hand.
-With recipes like Fig and Mascarpone Crostini and White Pizza with Prosciutto and Arugula, there is something for everyone.
+With recipes such as fig and mascarpone crostini and white pizza with prosciutto and arugula, there is something for everyone.

 Authorized by Instant Pot

 Guide (with troubleshooting tips) for using Instant Pot

 Recipes not tested with other pressure cooker brands